-Gear4music (Holdings)'s (LON:G4M) stock is up by a considerable 83% over the past three months.
-Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
-In this article, we decided to focus on Gear4music (Holdings)'s ROE.
+Gear4music (Holdings)'s (LON:G4M) stock up by 6.4% over the past three months.
+Since the market usually pay for a company’s long-term financial health, we decided to study the company’s fundamentals to see if they could be influencing the market.
+Specifically, we decided to study Gear4music (Holdings)'s ROE in this article.

 How Do You Calculate Return On Equity?